Center Camp Performance

 • A CD player, along with adapters to plug in your iPods or computers

 • A BACKLINE!!
-Including: Electronic drums, Guitar (acoustic and electric), Bass (electric).
+Including: Electronic drums, Guitar (acoustic and electric), Bass (electric), Keyboard (electric).

 Why Original Work?

-This is a philosophical position as well as a technical one.
+This is a philosophical position as well as a legal one.
 Our stages are here to celebrate and amplify YOUR voice, YOUR words, YOUR art.
 A cover could be seen or heard anywhere, but new work is harder.
-We want to create that space, we want to support your artistic experimentation, and we want you to see and hear something new every time you come into the cafe.
-So, we are hard and fast about it – Zero use of commercially licensed CDs.
+We want to create that space, we want to support your artistic experimentation, and we want you to see and hear something new every time you come into Center Camp.
+So, we are hard and fast about this rule: Zero use of commercially licensed CDs.
 Zero covers.
 Zero mashups or remixes of licensed music.

 Our structure does not provide a safe space for performances that include fire.
-Although we love watching things burn as much as the next citizen, we just can’t have it in the cafe.
+Although we love watching things burn as much as the next citizen, we just can’t have it in Center Camp.
+Duh.

 Wanna be a Tech Volunteer?